 Five years ago waterfall applications would have typically taken months to go live, with coffee-laden IT teams spending countless hours translating business requirements into workable designs.
 Today’s IT is no longer about which software methodology you use but rather how IT supports the business via time-to-business-value for new applications and services.

-APIS are forever
+APIs are forever

 Successful companies have proven that there is a major opportunity when businesses can bring their legacy systems and applications into the API mould so they can integrate them with modern applications.
 But APIs can be among your greatest assets or liabilities.

 As microservices and cloud computing are streamlining RESTful API design as the future, it is important for developers and architects to address consistency in their applications, from design to deployment.
 You want to be careful about crafting your API.
 Good APIs create long-term solutions; bad ones create long-term support nightmares.
 APIs touch on so many different aspects of the digital platform ecosystem of a company so having a product that eases the pain of connecting various applications and managing the flow of data in a disciplined way is surely a win.
-Linx not only allows for fast connections but makes it trivially simple to deploy custom business logic on the server-side.
-The end result is that data flows are going to be at the centre of innovation in integrations for the foreseeable future.
+Linx allows for fast connections and makes it trivially simple to deploy custom business logic on the server-side.
+The result is that data flows will be at the centre of innovation in integrations for the foreseeable future.
 In addition, the powerful programming functions allow for faster development of all things API, including event handlers which can be triggered when your app makes API calls.